Crossing a fitness valley as a metastable transition in a stochastic population model: Model

-The state of a population is an element of ${\N_0}^{L+1}$.
+where $\delta_{i,j}$ is the Kronecker delta ($1$ if $i=j$, $0$ otherwise). \end{itemize} {We denote the stochastic process with the above mechanisms by $X$.} The state of a population is an element of ${\N_0}^{L+1}$.
 As we will see, {before the population extinction, which is of an exponential order (see Section \ref{res_ext}),} the total population size has the same order as the carrying capacity {$K$.} Hence it will be more convenient to study the rescaled process $X^K=(X_0^K(t),\ldots,X_L^K(t))=X/K$ and to think of this as an element of $\R^{L+1}$.
 Let $\mathrm{e}_i$ denote the $i$-th unit vector in $\R^{L+1}$.
 The generator of $X^K$ acts on bounded measurable functions $f:\R_+^{L+1}\to \R$, for all $X^K\in({\N_0}/K)^{L+1}$, as

-A key result, due to Ethier and Kurtz \cite{EthKur1986}, is the law of large number when $K\uparrow \infty$ (for fixed $\mu$ and fixed time intervals), which we recall now.
+A key result, due to Ethier and Kurtz \cite{EthKur1986}, is the law of large {numbers} when $K\uparrow \infty$ (for fixed $\mu$ and fixed time intervals), which we recall now.

 \begin{proposition}[\cite{EthKur1986}, Chapter 11, Thm 2.1] Suppose that the initial conditions converge in probability to a deterministic limit, i.e. $\lim_{K\to\infty} X^K(0)=x(0)$.
 Then, for each $T\in \R_+$, the rescaled process $(X^K(t), 0\leq t\leq T)$ converges in probability, as $K\to\infty$, to the deterministic process $x^\mu=(x_0^\mu,\ldots,x_L^\mu)$ which is the unique solution to the following dynamical system: